AndreyAD1/telemetry-adapter/telemetry-adapter/README.md

 # Telemetry Adapter
-This is a service that receives telemetry messages from [an SQS queue](https://docs.aws.amazon.com/sqs/), converts messages into events, and send the events to [a Kinesis stream](https://docs.aws.amazon.com/kinesis/).
+This is a service that receives telemetry messages from [an SQS queue](https://docs.aws.amazon.com/sqs/), converts messages into events, and sends the events to [a Kinesis stream](https://docs.aws.amazon.com/kinesis/).

 ## Motivation
-Processing device telemetry submissions, we encounter several risks:
+When processing device telemetry submissions, we encounter several risks:
 1. Invalid and/or malicious submissions;
 2. Low performance and difficulties with delivering data to multiple consumers (a fan-out delivery).